BebeSparkelSparkel/hra/README.md

   - `\r` - Carriage return (0x0D)
   - `\\` - Backslash (0x5C)
   - `\xhh` - Hexadecimal escape (where hh is any hex value)

+Actual newlines that end data lines are included in the data.
+This means newlines can be specified with `\n` and an actual newline, so it is unnecessary to end lines with a `\n` to include newlines in the data.

 ## Decoded Data